Roderick Riley: Professional career

 Riley signed with Mitteldeutscher BC in January 2005 after a bitter transfer dispute with Ukraine club BC Vozko.
 He averaged a team leading 10.8 rebounds per game for the season and helped Mitteldeutscher finish first in the 1st Regionalliga Nord.

 In May 2005, Riley joined the Pennsylvania ValleyDawgs of the USBL.
 In the summer of 2005, Riley joined Coast Star of the Jersey Shore Basketball League.
 In one game, he scored 32 points and had 18 rebounds and three blocks.

 In January 2006, he signed with Ulsan Mobis of the Korean Basketball League.
 He left the team in March after suffering a knee injury.

-He played several seasons in the D League for the Fayetteville Patriots and from 2006–2007 he played for the Bakersfield Jam.
+He played several seasons in the D League for the Fayetteville Patriots and from 2006 to 2007 he played for the Bakersfield Jam.
 In 2018, Riley joined the Colorado 14ers.

 In April 2009, Riley signed with Jordanian club Zain where he went on to win the Jordanian Premier League.
 He also played for the team during the 2009 FIBA Asia Champions Cup where it finished as the runner-up.